Barrier Treaty: Third Treaty (1715)

 The third and final treaty confirmed terms contained in the 1714 Treaty of Rastatt between Austria and France by establishing a permanent Austro-Dutch military force of 30,000 to 35,000 men stationed in the Austrian Netherlands.
 The Dutch would pay 40% of the costs and Austria the other 60% and an additional lump sum to maintain the Barrier and its garrisons, which were reduced to seven, with a mixed garrison at Dendermond.
-The treaty also renewed the 1648 Münster Treaty over the Scheldt but promised 'equal treatment" for Dutch and British commerce.
+The treaty also renewed the 1648 Peace of Münster over the Scheldt but promised "equal treatment" for Dutch and British commerce.
 The treaty was signed on 15 November 1715 and further detailed by two Austrian-Dutch agreements of 30 and 31 January 1716.